waquidvp/terraform-provider-vsphere/website/docs/r/tag.html.markdown

 ## Example Usage

-This example creates a tag named `terraform-test-tag`.
-This tag is assigned the `terraform-test-category` category, which was created by the [`vsphere_tag_category` resource][docs-tag-category-resource].
+This example creates a tag named `testacc-tag`.
+This tag is assigned the `testacc-category` category, which was created by the [`vsphere_tag_category` resource][docs-tag-category-resource].
 The resulting tag can be assigned to VMs and datastores only, and can be the only value in the category that can be assigned, as per the restrictions defined by the